tvdboom/ATOM/docs_sources/user_guide/nlp.md

 <br style="display: block; margin-top: 2em; content: ' '">

 **TF-IDF**<br>
-In a large text corpus, some words will be very present (e.g. “the”, “a”, “is” in English), hence carrying very little meaningful information about the actual contents of the document.
+In a large text corpus, some words will be very present (e.g., “the”, “a”, “is” in English), hence carrying very little meaningful information about the actual contents of the document.
 If we were to feed the direct count data directly to a classifier, those very frequent terms would